Research

 When they are allowed in, anarchist concepts easily find a place in political philosophy.
 Yet anarchist themes also can be read alongside less straightforwardly political notions, such as those of Hegelianism, phenomenology, existentialism, pragmatism, and post-structuralism.
 The investigation of these fruitful crossroads, unfortunately, is given little attention in the academy.

-My doctoral work centers on the philosophical investigation of hierarchy.
+My work centers on the philosophical investigation of hierarchy and its relation to anarchist thought.
 I am mostly interested in “hierarchy” as it applies to human societies.
 Various political, economic, and social systems are sometimes labeled as “hierarchies” or as “hierarchical.”
 I investigate what these systems and structures have in common, whether they are just or unjust, and why.

 I think that anarchism is a societal ideology, one that is best understood as a general skepticism of all hierarchies in society, but an outright opposition only to the broadest and deepest hierarchical “macro-systems.”
 In my writings, I argue that “hierarchy” is the core concept of anarchist theory, because it helps to relate all of the other important anarchist concepts to each other.